 Conduct During Class:

 - Prompt attendance is expected.
 If you are unavoidably late, follow the late procedure as directed.
-Wait at the edge of the mat wait for acknowledgment from the instructor before joining the class.
+Wait at the edge of the mat wait for acknowledgement from the instructor before joining the class.

-- Repeated late attendance will result in not being allowed into class.
+- Repeated late attendance (without reason) will result in not being allowed into class.

 - During sparring and training students are to be careful not to make contact through neglect or carelessness.
 Contact due to carelessness is a serious offence.